 Transportation: Duquesne offers a free shuttle service between Campus and South Side for Duquesne students.
-SGA weekend loop buses are a free service to help transport you to key areas within South Side, Oakland and the Strip District and students only have to show their official Duquesne University I.D to access.
+SGA weekend loop buses are a free service to help transport you to key areas within South Side, and Oakland.
+Students only have to show their official Duquesne University I.D to access.
 Thanks to a unique partnership with the Pittsburgh Regional Transit discounted bus rides are available to all students, faculty and staff who enroll in Duquesne University's UPass program.
 Through an app on your mobile device, you can ride anywhere Pittsburgh Regional Transit (PRT) travels at a discounted fare.
-Learn more at: UPass Program (duq.edu)
+Learn more at: UPass Program.